jakubdziecielski/ImageLabeler/README.md

 ## Notebook remarks

-Notebook was originally used in Google Colab.
+Notebook `nbs/ClassifierModelTraining.ipynb` was originally used in Google Colab.
 First section of cells is specifically meant to be run in Colab.
-To run locally notebook should be run in the same environment as the application.
+To run locally notebook should be run in the same conda environment as the application.

 ## Application in Docker
-Attached Dockerfile can be used to build the image and run the application in Docker.
+Attached `Dockerfile` can be used to build the image and run the application in Docker.
 First make sure the images to classify are stored in `input/` directory in project root directory.
 To build the image from the project directory run